clojure/java.classpath/README.md

 implementation, such as a Java application server, you can extend the protocol `URLClasspath` to support it.
 Refer to the source for details.

+**Starting with version 0.3.0**, the `classpath` function will fall back to the `java.class.path` system property if the parent ClassLoader is not an instance of [URLClassLoader](https://docs.oracle.com/javase/9/docs/api/java/net/URLClassLoader.html), which is true for Java 9 and later.

 ## Developer Information